Casne99/MIPS-assembly-project/README.md

 You can change the pyramid's color in the **.data** segment by assigning the *color* variable the value of the 24-bit color code you want to use.
 Default is 0x8A33FF.

+In order to see how the pyramids are printed I added a sleeptime that causes the process to sleep for the number of milliseconds defined in the *sleeptime* variable under **.data**.
+The sleeptime syscall(code 32) is called in between the printing of every single unit of the pyramids.